Old Friends from Young Years

-Fan club edition
+Background

+The album was co-produced by bassist Tobin Esperance's father, who included an audio recording of Tobin as a child as a bonus track on the album.
+Old Friends from Young Years is the band's only album to feature original bassist Will James and fill-in drummer Ryan Brown, as a few of the album's songs were initially conceived during their respective tenures in the band.
+Ultimately, the lineup at the time of the album's release was Jacoby Shaddix on vocals, Jerry Horton on guitar, Dave Buckner on drums, and Tobin Esperance on bass.

 In 2005, Papa Roach re-released the album exclusively to new members to their fan club, P-Roach Riot!.
 The fan club edition had a new cover and included a sticker and an official membership card to the fan club.
 The first 2,000 copies were signed by all four members of the band.
 The tracks "Thanx" and "Happy Birthday" are excluded from the re-release.
 The track "Grrbrr" is not listed on the back cover, but the song is on the CD.
 There is a hidden track at the end of the album, the rock demo of "Tightrope", previously only available on the EP Let 'Em Know.